abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/clojure-formatting-cljstyle.md

 There are some cases when you want (or need) to run formatting in a docker container.
 For example, in CI.
 Or to use a single way to run formatting locally by hand, on git hook, and in CI.
-You can simply [build](https://github.com/abogoyavlensky/docker/blob/master/cljstyle/Dockerfile) on your own or use the one I published on Dockerhub:
+You can simply [build](https://github.com/abogoyavlensky/docker/blob/master/cljstyle/Dockerfile) on your own or use the one I published on [`Dockerhub`](https://hub.docker.com/r/abogoyavlensky/cljstyle):

 ```bash
 docker run -v $PWD:/app --rm abogoyavlensky/cljstyle cljstyle check --report src